htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 A boolean expression evaluates to the numerical value of 1.0 if true, and 0.0 if false.

-The following :subcom:`Rank` expressions provide examples to follow.
+The following :subcom:`rank` expressions provide examples to follow.

 For a job that desires the machine with the most available memory: